ckamte/adobe-packager-windows/README.md

 python ccdl-win.py -u 6 -l en_US -p win64 -x
 ```

-## Installer for standalone product
+## Installer for standalone product (I don't know for what purpose this??)

 1. Get old working installer
 2. Replace all files and folder in \products